juharris/switch-remoteplay/server/README.md

 Example: Push the left stick halfway to the right and halfway down: `'s l hv 0.5 0.5'`.

 # Wait
-(not supported yet - in discussion [here](https://github.com/juharris/switch-remoteplay/issues/8)) This is mainly for macros.
-It might only be supported by the client and not the server.
+This is mainly for macros.
+This server itself will not recognize `wait` commands.
+There is an ongoing discussion [here](https://github.com/juharris/switch-remoteplay/issues/8).

 Format: `wait <time in milliseconds>`